allanderek/pole-prediction-elm/README.md

 - [ ] Not sure what happens when teams/drivers are on equal points?
 This is mostly for the constructor and driver standings.
 - [ ] Setup ty a lsp for python: https://github.com/astral-sh/ty

+- [ ] Create an effect for sending predictions to the server
+- [ ] On response, the entry in the formulaOneSessionEntries should be removed, and when there is no such entry, the 'submit' button can be disabled.
+Question, what to do if the user re-orders back to what we *think* is the same order?
+I suggest that it is still enabled so that the user can make certain they are changing it to what they want.
+- [ ] Can we prevent the user from re-ordering the predictions whilst they are being submitted?